What is Specifications Driven Development (SDD)?

 A typical workflow proceeds in five stages:

-1. Writing the specification: The team or an individual developer documents the requirements as a clear, written description: what is being built, for whom, and with what constraints.
+Specification writing: The team or an individual developer records the requirements as a clear written description: what is being built, for whom and under what constraints.

-2. Design: The AI agent analyses the specification and suggests an implementation plan.
-This is an iterative phase — humans check and correct.
+Planning: The AI agent analyses the specification and proposes an implementation plan.
+This is an iterative stage — the human reviews and corrects it.

-3. Breaking down tasks: The plan is broken down into concrete development tasks, all linked to the specification.
+Task breakdown: The plan is broken down into concrete development tasks, all of which are linked to the specification.

-4. Implementation: The AI executes the tasks one by one.
-The developer supervises and approves.
+Implementation: The AI carries out the tasks one by one.
+The developer oversees and approves.

-5. Validation: The implementation is checked against the specification.
-Any potential drift, meaning a situation where the code has deviated from the agreed path, is detected and corrected in time.
+Validation: The implementation is checked against the specification.
+Any drift, that is, a situation where the code has strayed from the agreed path, is identified and corrected in time.

-A growing trend is the so-called self-spec: the AI writes its own specification before starting to code.
-A human checks the specification, and only then does the implementation begin.
-This way, misunderstandings are identified before even a line of code is written.
+A growing trend is the so-called self-spec: AI writes its own specification first before starting to code.
+The human reviews the specification, and only then does implementation begin.
+This way, misunderstandings are found before a single line of code has been written.

 SDD is not a new idea, but the development of AI makes it particularly relevant now for three reasons:

-1. The capability of language models has grown to a point where AI can execute extensive tasks at once.
-This requires it to have a sufficiently detailed description of what needs to be done.
+The capabilities of language models have grown to the point where AI can deliver large-scale whole solutions at once.
+This requires it to receive a sufficiently precise description of what needs to be done.

-2. The growth of context windows allows the entire specification to fit into an agent's memory at once.
+The growth of context windows makes it possible for the entire specification to fit into the agent's memory at once.

-3. New tools like Google's Antigravity, Anthropic's Claude, and GitHub's Spec-Kit and Kiro provide ready-made SDD workflows directly to developers.
+New tools such as Google's Antigravity, Anthropic's Claude and GitHub's Spec-Kit and Kiro bring ready-made SDD workflows directly into developers' hands.

 How does SDD benefit development teams?

-From Crasman's perspective, the most intriguing promise of SDD is how it alters the distribution of expertise within the team.
+From Crasman's perspective, the most interesting promise of SDD is how it changes the distribution of expertise within a team.

-When requirements are documented in the specification, knowledge is not tied to an individual developer or to who can prompt the best.
+Once the requirements have been recorded in the specification, knowledge is no longer tied to a single developer or to who is best at prompting.
 The same process works for both juniors and seniors.
-Every change made by the AI is linked to the specification, making tracking and auditing changes significantly easier.
+Every change made by AI is linked to the specification, which makes change tracking and auditing significantly easier.